 The training of examiners by CRDTS is a highly refined activity that has received considerable attention over many years.
-The Dental Examiner's Manual (CRDTS, 2017c) is an annual publication updated each year.
+The Dental Examiner Manual (CRDTS, 2021b) is an annual publication updated each year.
 It contains comprehensive information related to training and scoring.
 This document is supplemented with other materials used during training.
-Thus, training of examiners and their scoring is very effective.
+Thus, training of examiners and their scoring is highly effective.